Learn how to update your Di2 component firmware

-And yeah, Windows.
+And yeah, Windows only.
 Unfortunately the Shimano E-Tube Project software is not available for OS X or Linux.
-The alternative would be Wireless updates, but you can only do this with a Wireless Unit / Display installed and it tends to fail a lot.
-I strongly recommend you use a Windows computer.
+The alternative would be Wireless updates, but you can only do this with a Wireless Unit / Display installed and it used to fail a lot.
+I strongly recommend you use a Windows computer - if you can.

 But why update?
 What does it do?

 Let’s talk about why you would want to update your firmware.
 While up-to-date drivers for your Windows PC are likely to increase performance slightly, updating your di2 firmware will not make you ride faster.
 Also, if things go wrong you could end up with an unresponsive bike!

 So, a word of caution: if you are not sure about the process and are not having any problems with the bike, leave it the way it is – or find a local bike shop to do the updates for you when your bike is in for maintenance.

 Also, updating firmware using the SM-BCR2 charger is not 100% guaranteed to work.
 It works fine 95% of the time, but sometimes it fails.
 See the section at the bottom of this page for more information.

 That said, there are a couple of cases when updating firmware makes perfect sense or is even required: